maueroats/teaching/content/machine-learning/isl-ch3/reading-q-313.md

 4. What is TSS?
 5. What are the units of $R^2$?
 6. What is the interpretation of $R^2$?
 (What does it measure?)
-7. There are two big picture reasons to keep
+7. There are two big picture reasons to keep ...???
+UNFINISHED
+8. What is the difference between a _confidence interval_ and a _prediction interval_?